I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_queue_info_array.md

 `FirstElementOffset`

 A ULONG value that specifies the offset, in bytes, to the first element in an array of elements that follow this structure.
 The offset is measured from the start of the <b>NDIS_RECEIVE_QUEUE_INFO_ARRAY</b> structure up to the beginning of the first element.
-Each element in the array is an <mshelp:link keywords="netvista.ndis_receive_queue_info" tabindex="0"><b>
+Each element in the array is an <a href="..\ntddndis\ns-ntddndis-_ndis_receive_queue_info.md">
-     NDIS_RECEIVE_QUEUE_INFO</b></mshelp:link> structure.
+     NDIS_RECEIVE_QUEUE_INFO</a> structure.

 <div class="alert"><b>Note</b>  If <b>NumElements</b> is set to zero, this member is ignored.  </div><div> </div>